 - The NAIC Biographical Affidavit requests information with respect to your employment history, education, personal information and character.
 The NAIC Biographical Affidavit also includes the Disclosure and Authorization Concerning Background Reports Form (the “Disclosure & Authorization Form”).
-The signature of the Affiant on the Disclosure & Authorization Form permits an Independent Third Party to conduct a background investigation on the Affiant.
+The signature of the Affiant on the Disclosure & Authorization Form permits an Independent Third-Party to conduct an independent third-party verification on the Affiant.

 - The NAIC Biographical Affidavit includes three types of the Disclosure & Authorization Form.
 There are three different Disclosure & Authorization Forms since certain state laws, regulations and rules require different kinds of disclosures and wording within such form.
 An Affiant must sign the corresponding Disclosure & Authorization Form(s) for the respective state(s) where the Affiant has lived or worked within the last ten (10) years.
 Refer to the Disclosure & Authorization Forms for further information.